 After putting in all your hard work to create your white paper, don’t let it become a single-use product.
 Due to the versatile nature of the white paper format, you can easily re-purpose the content in other formats and media channels.

 Your white paper content, with a few tweaks, can serve in multiple roles – as a SlideShare document, a video script, a blog post, a social media update, a podcast outline, and more.
 Re-purposing your white paper is the smart way to use the same content and reach multiple audiences in different ways.

-Let’s get started on your white paper – Download Our White Paper Template.
+Let’s get started writing a white paper – Download Our White Paper Template.